Saturday, December 7, 2024

 13. Bonny Light Horseman – Rolling Golden Holy

 Eric D. Johnson has not only been incredibly prolific in the recent times, he seems to be, after 20 years of Fruit Bats releases, at the very top of his game.
 2021’s Pet Parade was my album of the year and will forever remind me of the hazy, lost times of the pandemic.
 I assume its gotten its share of critical accolades but it remains underappreciated – I’ve exhorted to anyone who will listen that this album would be considered Bob Dylan’s greatest achievement of his career if the old man dropped it instead of Fruit Bats.
 Johnson also put out a fabulous outtakes double album this year and also had time in 2021 quietly release a brilliant interpretation of Smashing Pumpkin’s Siamese Dream.
-In addition to all of this, he launched the side project, Bonny Light Horseman, with Anais Mitchell and Josh Kaufman in 2020.
+In addition to all of this, he launched side project, Bonny Light Horseman, with Anais Mitchell and Josh Kaufman in 2020.
 “Deep in Love”, from their eponymous release, was my song of the year.
 The band reconvened for Rolling Golden Holy and it is another gorgeous folk rock triumph.
 Mitchell is a beautiful counterpoint to Johnson’s countrified delivery and one is reminded of Fleetwood Mac, Richard and Linda Thompson, and summery 70’s yacht rock.
 Consider my heartstrings pulled.
 Choice track: California”.

 12. Kiwi Jr. – Chopper